dat-boi-lux/mitsuba/README.md

 ```sudo apt install qtdeclarative5-dev``` \
 ```sudo apt install libqt5opengl5-dev libqt5xmlpatterns5-dev```\
 \
 Please note that if other versions of *qt* are installed  (such as *qt4*) there may be conflicts when building.
-You can remove *qt4* (or any other version of qt by typing this command into the terminal: WARNING: Only do this if you are aware of the repurcussions, other programs may rely on other versions of *qt*.\
+You can remove *qt4* (or any other version of qt by typing this command into the terminal): WARNING: Only do this if you are aware of the repurcussions, other programs may rely on other versions of *qt*.\
 \
 ```sudo apt purge qt4*``` ***Note***: replace the '4' with whatever qt version you wish to remove*\
 \